Unable to screen asynchronous URL requests, including YouTube, Facebook, Twitter [UIWebView only]

-Kiosk Pro is unable to block asynchronous URL requests where, rather than loading a new page, a link triggers a request within the current page, changing elements and a new URL without trigger an actual page load request.
+Kiosk Pro was previously unable to block asynchronous URL requests where, rather than loading a new page, a link triggers a request within the current page, changing elements and a new URL without trigger an actual page load request.

 Frameworks that support these types of requests include Angular and React.
 YouTube, Facebook, Twitter, and an increasing number of large web-based applications use this type of request as it allows the application to show new content without requiring a full page load.

-In most cases, this means that it is still possible to block these domains completely using the app's Allowed and/or Restricted Domains list (as the initial request is associated with a page load request), but it is not possible to limit visitors to a specific page or set of pages on that domain (as subsequent requests on that domain do not have their own page load requests).
+In most cases, it was still possible to block these domains completely using the app's Allowed and/or Restricted Domains list (as the initial request is associated with a page load request), but it was not possible to limit visitors to a specific page or set of pages on that domain (as subsequent requests on that domain do not have their own page load requests).

 This issue affects devices running:

 - All versions of Kiosk Pro, prior to version 8.4 or using Browser Engine > UIWebView